PyayAungSan/Data/README.md

- **linear correlation between the number of residents and the electricty usage**
+ **Linear correlation between the number of residents and the electricty usage**

  - [x] To find liner correlation between number of residents and the electricity usage, I calcuate the average on the total usage of electricity for each household througout the panel.
 The result is about 30% correlation between them.
 (Ref : 1.4)